 Review your benefits booklet to find out:

-- If a doctor’s note/referral is required (e.g. massage therapist)
+If a doctor’s referral is required (e.g. massage therapist)

-- The maximum dollar amount covered for each benefit year
+The maximum amount covered for each benefit year

-- Any coinsurance or deductible that you are required to pay towards the cost of the service or item
+Any coinsurance or deductible that you pay towards the cost of the service or item

 You can find Practitioner R&C by logging into your account and accessing My Claims.